Oops! I can't identify your location. Please provide your zip so that we can show you the most up-to-date product availability.

 3. Paint The Containers

 You can spray paint the containers if you wish.
 How about red and yellow – or perhaps something to compliment your existing color palette?
 Allow plenty of time to dry before moving on to the next step, otherwise, things could get messy!

-First, put a handful of pebbles at the bottom of the container for drainage.
+Put a handful of pebbles at the bottom of the container for drainage.
 Next, place your plants in the containers.
-Try to purchase plants in smaller containers that will fit within the hanging container so you don’t have to transfer the plant.
+Purchase plants in smaller containers that will fit within the hanging container so you don’t have to transfer the plant.

 Find a secure area to attach the strings such as a curtain rod, hooks installed in your ceiling or nails above the window.
 Enjoy your new hanging planters and share a picture of your final product using #mybobs.